MS Affects Everyone Differently

 Nobody knows exactly what causes MS, but research is being conducted to investigate:

-- - Ethnicity: although anyone can get relapsing MS, a large percentage are of Northern European descent
+- Ethnicity: although anyone can get relapsing MS, a large percentage of people with MS are of Northern European descent